-The following table sets forth information with respect to the beneficial ownership of our common stock as of September 11, 2014, and as adjusted to reflect the sale of shares of common stock in this offering, by:
+The following table sets forth information with respect to the beneficial ownership of our common stock as of August 27, 2014, and as adjusted to reflect the sale of shares of common stock in this offering, by:

-- · each of our named executive officers; - · each of our directors; - · all of our directors and current executive officers as a group; and - · each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.
+- · each of our named executive officers; - · each of our directors; - · all of our directors and current executive officers as a group; and - each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.

 The number of shares beneficially owned by each stockholder is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which a person has sole or shared voting power or investment power.
-Applicable percentage ownership is based on 4,784,277 shares of common stock outstanding on September 11, 2014, which gives effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock and the exercise of warrants that will be automatically exercised upon completion of this offering.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of September 11, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 52,506,662 shares of common stock outstanding on August 27, 2014, which gives effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options, warrants or other rights held by such person that are currently exercisable or will become exercisable within 60 days of August 27, 2014 are considered outstanding, although these shares are not considered outstanding for purposes of computing the percentage ownership of any other person.